UVa Course Catalog (Unofficial, Lou's List)

 PHAR 9002Principles of Pharmacology II (2)

-The course will cover the major classes of therapeutically relevant drugs and how they work at the molecular and cellular levels.
-The major topics include: general principles, chemical mediators, drugs affecting major organ systems, and chemotherapy of infectious and malignant disease.
+The course will cover the major classes of therapeutically relevant drugs, and how they work at the molecular and cellular levels.
+The major topics include: general principles, chemical mediators, drugs affecting the central nervous system.
 Prerequisite: PHAR 9001

 PHAR 9003Molecular Targets (2)